LeonidDybovskij/yandex_gold_recovery/README.md

 # Gold recovery

-This machine learning exercise aimed to build a simple pipeline for calculation of gold recovery after flotation and purification processes.
+This machine learning exercise aimed to build a simple pipeline for calculation of gold recovery after flotation and cleaning processes.